babelsociety/website/content/manifest/index.md

 During the revocation, it is important to identify the short term solutions to fix any serious problem.
 Once the imminent dangers have been resolved, a new project will have to be created in order to address the problems caused in a thorough way, to find appropriate solutions in the long term, as well as to understand why those mistakes were made in the first place and to design, wherever possible, a way to decrease the chance of them happening again.

+### Priority

+In case there is a lack of resources necessary to start a project that has already been approved, it will be put on a list, however the priority in the list will be determined through member voting, so that the most relevant problems will be tackled first.
+Please note that this is different from normal [waiting lists](#waiting-lists) due to the vote system, there is also no limit on how much a project can be delayed.
+Each member can vote for only one project in the list, but they can change their vote and support a different project at any time.
+The lists should be split by geographical area to avoid penalizing areas with low population density, also different areas will have different priorities.

+It may happen that multiple areas will require the same resources, in this case we will discuss what project should be tackled first and materialize the decision by using a global list.

+This system may seem complex, but the technology behind is pretty straightforward and will help us to make the right decisions.

 ## Fruitful Discussions